morrislab/submarine/README.md

 `<my_file_name>.log`:
 A log file.
+Amongst other information, it contains a mapping from the subclone IDs to the subclone indices used internally by SubMARine and in all output files.

 `<my_file_name>.zmatrix`:
 This file contains the ancestry matrix `Z` in a `json` list.
 If `Z[k][k'] = 1`, subclone `k` is an ancestor of subclone `k'`, if `Z[k][k'] = 0` subclone `k` is not an ancestor of subclone `k'`, and if `Z[k][k'] = -1`, subclone `k` could be an ancestor of subclone `k'`.